-StarLink are actually key for Ukrainian Army comms – they work anywhere, and at any range, and support multiple devices which allow you to achieve a whole range of combat tasks – from simple reporting on the situation to live-streaming the footage from the drone to correct artillery (and artillery would have their own StarLink to see their fire LIVE)…
+StarLinks are actually key for Ukrainian Army comms – they work anywhere and at any range, and support multiple devices which allow you to achieve a whole range of combat tasks – from simple reporting on the situation to live-streaming the footage from the drone to correct artillery (and artillery would have their own StarLink to see their fire LIVE)…

-When we were in the frontlines, we have personally seen a huge lack of communication devices and that is critical since there is no other way to communicate.
+When we were at the frontlines, we have personally seen a huge lack of communication devices and that is critical since there is no other way to communicate.

-Cellular is downed by electronic warfare from both sides, and when you get signal, it’s dangerous to have it on – because Russians would use it to aim artillery there.
+Cellular is jammed by electronic warfare from both sides, and when you get signal, it’s dangerous to have it on – because Russians would use it to aim artillery there.

 Radios are not relevant for communications farther than 3 kilometers in these conditions.
 Radios are great for assaulting cities instead.
 In the current combat environment, the distances are much bigger between units and operational commandment centers.